A Delta flight crashed and overturned while landing in Toronto. Here’s what we know

 (CNN) — A Delta Air Lines flight from Minneapolis crashed, turned upside down and caught fire on the runway at Toronto Pearson International Airport while attempting to land Monday, the latest in a string of passenger plane crashes since December.

 All 80 people on board the CRJ900 twin-jet aircraft survived, but 21 people were taken to hospitals with injuries, Delta said in a statement.
-All but two had been released from the hospital as of Tuesday morning, Delta said.
+By Wednesday morning, only one was still hospitalized, according to Delta.

 Video obtained by CNN shows the rear landing gear of the jet buckling and the right wing shearing away in a fireball after the plane landed hard on the runway.